MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/emails-sent-to-users-when-their-settings-change-in-teams.md

 ---
-title: "Emails sent to users when their settings change in Skype for Business Online" ms.author: tonysmit
+title: "Emails sent to users when their settings change in Microsoft Teams" ms.author: tonysmit
 author: tonysmit
 manager: serdars